 So much is written about viewing the vehicle - which is a must with unique vintage wedding cars - but how much is written about 'interviewing your driver'

-A fantastic car driven by a useless driver who has no interest in you or your wedding makes your day so much less relaxing and enjoyable but may look good in photographs.
+A fantastic car driven by a disinterested driver may look good in photographs, but can make your day so much less relaxing and enjoyable.

 To be fair most brides do very well in 'keeping it together' on the journey from house to wedding ceremony.
 That said most brides have that 'bottom lip quiver' as they arrive at their wedding venue.